 Using a network benchmarking tool test out the network, to see whether it has met our rate goal.
 The picture below shows one side testing result.

 From the result, you can see it can push almost 9Gbps over TCP.
 Throughput should be higher.
 And there is very less increase in CPU power while pushing through large amount of data.
 If you need more throughput, you also can run LCAP or MPIO.

 Here is a direct-viewing graph to illustrate the testing result.
 In the diagram, you can have a clearly comparison of the network traffic as the data volume increases.

-This post mainly introduces how to purchase cheap components, NIC card, DAC and 10G switches, to get 10Gbps network, as well as a simple testing process.
+This post mainly introduces how to purchase cheap components, NIC card, SFP+ DAC cable and 10G switches, to get 10Gbps home network, as well as a simple testing process.
 All the component mentioned are available in FS.COM to get a 10Gbps network less than $60.
 And customer service is also provided to meet different application requirements.
-If you want to know more details, please contact us via email@example.com or visit www.fs.com.
+If you want to know more details, please contact us via firstname.lastname@example.org or visit www.fs.com.

 Related Article: How to Build 10GbE Network for Small and Mid-Sized Business?